 Dutch and Reformed Roots

 I am also the son and grandson of Dutch immigrants to Canada.
 The picture on the right shows my family and I standing in the “Grote Markt” in front of the Martini Toren in Groningen, the Netherlands.
-This was the home-town of my paternal grandparents and where my father was born before they immgrated to Canada.
+This was the home-town of my paternal grandparents and where my father was born before they immigrated to Canada.
 My grandfather (“Opa”) later became the first employee at the Voortman bakery and worked there until he retired.
 My maternal grandparents originally came from the island of Rozenburg in South Holland, and were among the first wave of post-war Dutch immigrants to arrive in Canada in 1947.
 They eventually settled in Hamilton, Ontario, where they started a potato business.
 My grandparents helped establish some of the first Christian schools in Hamilton where later our children (their great-grandchildren) would attend.

-My wife was the one who originally encouraged me to follow a calling into teaching and writing, for which I will always be grateful.
 My hope is that I can help equip another generation (or two) of students to think deeply, act justly, and live wholeheartedly as agents of renewal in the area of technology.